shurikg/sce_ci_environment/jenkins/README.md

 ### Jenkins

-The CI based on jenkins tools that will run as docker based on [official jenkins image](https://github.com/jenkinsci/docker/blob/master/README.md) and all the jenkins configuration done via [configuration as code plugin](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/README.md).
+The CI based on Jenkins tools that will run as a Docker container based on the [official Jenkins image](https://github.com/jenkinsci/docker/blob/master/README.md), and all the Jenkins configuration is done via the [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/README.md).

-This docker image contains:
+This Docker image contains:

-* The Jenkins version is 2.375.2 (LTS)
+* Jenkins version 2.375.2 (LTS)
 * Relevant plugins for pipeline execution

-The below configurations defined via CasC
+The below configurations are defined via CasC:

 * Admin users
 * Student users
-* Example pipelines for python and java
+* Example pipelines for Python and Java
 * Split users into groups
 * Each group has a separate folder
-* Permission for users
+* Permissions for users

 #### Getting Started